elpop/melate/README.md

 Thist run at 8 o'clock on Monday, Wednesday, Thursday, Saturday, and Sunday.

-The "Melate", "Revancha" and "Revanchita" results are available the Thursday, Saturday and Monday.
+The "Melate", "Revancha" and "Revanchita" results are available on Thursday, Saturday and Monday.

 "Retro" has results available on  Wednesday and Sunday.